Sevenoaks District: Geography

 The area is approximately evenly divided between buildings and infrastructure on the one hand and woodland or agricultural fields on the other.
 It contains the upper valley of the River Darenth and some headwaters of the River Eden.

 The vast majority of the district is covered by the Metropolitan Green Belt.

 In terms of districts, it borders Dartford to the north, Gravesham to the northeast, Tonbridge and Malling to the east, briefly Tunbridge Wells to the southeast.
 It also borders two which, equal to it, do not have borough status, the Wealden district of East Sussex to the south and the Tandridge district of Surrey to the southwest.
 It borders the London Boroughs of Bromley and Bexley to the northwest.

 In the 2011 Census, the district had a population of 114,893.

-Council
+Governance

-The third tier of government within the district consists of the following town and parish councils:
+Sevenoaks District Council provides district-level services.
+County-level services are provided by Kent County Council.
+The whole district is also covered by civil parishes, which form a third tier of local government.